ci-lab-cz/easydock/README.md

 ##### Docking from command line

 Docking using `vina` takes input SMILES and a config file.
 Ligands will not be protonated with Chemaxon, so their supplied charged states will be used.
-4 CPU cores will be used (4 molecules will be dock in parallel).
+4 CPU cores will be used (4 molecules will be docked in parallel).
 When docking will finish an SDF file will be created with top docking poses for each ligand.
 ```
 run_dock -i input.smi -o output.db --program vina --config config.yml --no_protonation -c 4 --sdf
 ```